-Islands before permission generally to disembark has been given by an immigration officer.

-(2) Whoever fails to comply with subsection (1) is guilty of an offence.

-(3) It is a defence to a person charged with an offence under this section to prove that such disembarkation took place in an emergency and was, at the earliest time practicable, notified to an immigration officer.
+- 60. (1) It is an offence for the master of a vessel to cause or allow a passenger or member of the crew or other person on board the vessel to disembark in the Islands before permission generally to disembark has been given by an immigration officer. - (2) Whoever fails to comply with subsection (1) is guilty of an offence. - (3) It is a defence to a person charged with an offence under this section to prove that such disembarkation took place in an emergency and was, at the earliest time practicable, notified to an immigration officer.

-Outward passenger and crew manifests 59.
+Outward passenger and crew manifests 61.
 (1) It is the duty of the master and local agent of every vessel leaving the Islands, unless excused from so doing by the Chief Immigration Officer, to deliver to an immigration officer, prior to the departure of such vessel, lists showing separately-

-- (a) the names and particulars of the passengers on board the vessel; - (b) the names and particulars of the crew on board the vessel; and - (c) the names and particulars of any other persons on board the vessel. - (2) Whoever fails to comply with subsection (1) is guilty of an offence.

-Government vessels 60.
-Sections 56, 57, 58 and 59 shall not apply to any Government controlled vessel, but the master thereof shall furnish the Chief Immigration Officer with such particulars as he may require.
+- (a) the names and particulars of the passengers on board the vessel; - (b) the names and particulars of the crew on board the vessel; and - (c) the names and particulars of any other persons on board the vessel. - (2) Whoever fails to comply with subsection (1) is guilty of an offence. - 62.
+Sections 58, 59, 60 and 61 shall not apply to any Government controlled vessel, but the master thereof shall furnish the Chief Immigration Officer with such particulars as he may require.